Lori Hoxha: Television production

 She has also worked on other Top Channel programmes, including Top Music Awards.

 Executive leadership

-Hoxha became involved in the network’s management during the late 2010s.
 In 2022, she succeeded her mother, Vjollca Hoxha, as Chief Executive Officer of Top Media.

 Business activities

 Outside her work in broadcasting, Hoxha has participated in several business initiatives.
 She was involved in the rebranding of the coffee company Lori Caffe and later introduced the energy drink Storm.
 She has also collaborated with the Albanian sportswear brand COHL’S Sportswear, releasing seasonal clothing lines under the label “LH x COHL’S”.

 Personal life

 In October 2024, Hoxha married Ervis Bajraktari, an Albanian businessman, in a private ceremony in Tirana.